Relief for her,

-Minimize pain points for both of you.
-For her, Cerene® is a well-tolerated and effective heavy menstrual bleeding treatment that doesn't limit future diagnostic options.
-For you, it's an efficient solution designed for your office.
+Provide lasting relief from her heavy painful period with confidence.
+Cerene® is a well-tolerated and effective cryoablation treatment that can preserve her future diagnostic options.
+For you, it’s an efficient solution designed to fit into your practice routine.

 Introducing Cerene® Cryotherapy